marvin-speakman/mValidation/README.md

 mValidation
 ===========

-All in one validator using jQuery validate and tooltipster
+One size fits all validator using jQuery validate and tooltipster

+Full details to be added